 The question which arises here is do hedgehogs have teeth?
 Yes, but Oral hygiene is often neglected with almost all animals.
-Not only it is always ignore but it is out of sight too.
+Not only it is always ignored but it is out of sight too.
 So how many parents visit a vet regularly?
-So until a problem is identify we are left alone.
+So until a problem is identified we are left alone.

 The Actuality Of Hedgehog Teeth: